telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 ![Rad Pdf Processing Editing Fixed Content Editor 02](images/RadPdfProcessing_Editing_FixedContentEditor_02.png)

 >tip Building a paragraph with the FixedContentEditor is much simpler than creating TextFragments yourself.
-The [Block]({%slug radpdfprocessing-editing-block%}) object would flow the content of a paragraph for you if this is necessary.
+The [Block]({%slug radpdfprocessing-editing-block%}) object will flow the content of a paragraph for you if this is necessary.

 ### Inserting Image